 Greenwood has many middle- and upper-income households; residents experiencing homelessness are often hidden amongst residents at or above 80% of the area's mean income.
 City residents and elected officials have been reluctant to address homelessness openly; it is a hidden and misunderstood issue in the greater community.
-Local charitable organizations are open to developing programs to address homelessness in Greenwood, often with a volunteer-only staff, limiting the capacity to navigate federal rules and develop programming using evidence-based practices.
+While there have been local charitable organizations open to the development of programs to address homelessness in Greenwood, it is often with a volunteer-only staff, limiting the capacity to navigate federal rules and develop programming using evidence-based practices.